CableDorado2/Ikemen-Plus-Ultra/README.md

 save/data_sav.lua
 save/config.ssz

 At the moment, there are no plans to include a system.def file that allows for simple and less risky modification of menu content.
-This is because the beauty of manipulating all the elements lies in the Lua language, and trying to literally transfer a copy of these would, in a sense, limit the user's ability to implement menu engine implementations quickly and with less dependency.
+This is because the beauty of manipulating all the elements lies in the Lua programing language, and trying to literally transfer a copy of these would, in a sense, limit the user's ability to implement quick new engine features and with less dependency.
 In this case, they would have to implement their implementations in both Lua and the hypothetical copy of "system.def".

 In fact, if you're attentive or familiar with how this engine works, this issue already occurs to some extent when using and porting functions to Lua instead of using ssz itself.
 Because the latter is where the base functions are actually created and has direct communication with the libraries used by the engine, using a syntax similar to C++.

 ## How can I port my M.U.G.E.N screenpack to I.K.E.M.E.N.
 Plus Ultra?
-First, consider trying Ikemen GO, which has system.def and greater compatibility with Mugen resources.
+First, consider trying Ikemen GO, which has system.def and greater compatibility with M.U.G.E.N resources.

 However, if it didn't work for you, or you still want to use this alternative, You'll need to adapt all assets from system.def and/or derived assets so that the engine can first read them (for now, they must be 8-bit indexed sprites or images, or the equivalent of saving the sprite.sff file in Fighter Factory in M.U.G.E.N.
 1.0 format).
 Then, declare their location in Lua (preferably screenpack.lua) and then call them with a drawing function like animPosDraw so that the element finally appears in the function/screen/menu where you're programming.

 Within all the scripts, there are many examples of ways you can import resources.
 It's recommended to start by gradually replacing the groups or indexes contained in the sprite.sff files to understand how they work and then finally be able to integrate your own.

-The only exception to this rule of using Lua is select.def (where characters and stages are added) and fight.def (where, like Mugen, you can add health bars and other elements that are displayed during the fight).
+The only exception to this rule of using Lua to porting content from M.U.G.E.N is select.def (where characters and stages are added) and fight.def (where, like M.U.G.E.N, you can add health bars and other elements that are displayed during the fight).

 ## Are there tutorials on how to create functions or edit the I.K.E.M.E.N.
 Plus Ultra screenpack?
-There are tutorials on basic screenpack editing for the non-Ultra version, shared by user TheFclass97: https://www.youtube.com/playlist?list=PLUJEkERU43iJNxU59n0qELKSUrFTsb4zh
+There are tutorials about basic screenpack editing for the non-Ultra version, shared years ago by the user TheFclass97: https://www.youtube.com/playlist?list=PLUJEkERU43iJNxU59n0qELKSUrFTsb4zh

 They can be a good place to start understanding the engine.
-However, because the location of several functions has changed in the Plus Ultra version, it is recommended to wait until the engine is more consistent (expected to reach this state in v1.8) before offering documentation or a guide on how to use it.
+However, because the location of several functions has changed in this Plus Ultra version, it is recommended to wait until the engine is more consistent (expected to reach this state in v1.8) before offering documentation or a guide on how to use it.

 This is because with each update, the methods for doing certain things are changed or improved, and if something is explained in its current state, it will most likely be simpler or very different in the next version, rendering the guide "obsolete."